Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Should you use 30 hashtags per post and reach the limit, or keep it short and restrict the number to 2-3?
 That’s a question for the ages.

-So these studies don’t exactly line up, but they definitely point to the same direction.
+These studies don’t exactly line up, but they definitely point in the same direction.
 The more hashtags you use, the more engagement you generate for the post.
-The question now is, how to use hashtags so that they don’t look spammy?
+The question now is, how do you use hashtags so that they don’t look like spam?

 Pro-tip: